Hardwood floor discolored

 What causes hardwood floor discoloration?

-Common causes include water damage, excessive sunlight exposure, improper cleaning, and natural aging of the wood.
+Common causes include water damage, excessive sun exposure, improper cleaning, and natural aging of the wood.

 When should I call a professional for discolored hardwood floors?

-Call a professional hardwood floor cleaning and restoration expert if the discoloration is widespread or you're unsure of the underlying cause.
-They can properly diagnose and address the problem.
+Call a professional if the discoloration is widespread, severe, or you're unsure of the root cause.
+They can properly assess the issue and provide the necessary restoration work.

 Connect with certified professionals in your area